vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The transaction output at index 0 shall be the output that burns Synth

-The transaction output at index 1 shall be the output that sends payout to the Issuer
+The transaction output at index 1 shall be the output that sends payout to the issuer

 Liquidation